-These boats were were used extensively on the north eastern coast of America as they were very successful fishing vessels and because their hull design, and light weight, meant they could be stacked when not in use and easily carried on larger vessels.
+These boats were were used extensively on the north eastern coast of America.
+They were very successful fishing vessels.

 The offshore popularity and success of the Grand Banks dory, in addition to its durability, cheap construction cost and ease of storage, led to a growth in popularity for inland waterway use as well.

 Dories are such a versatile vessel that they soon morphed from a simple fishing vessel into lifeboats, sailboats, motorboats and recreational watercraft.

 Traditional dories were wooden boats that were very cheap to make in comparison to other vessels.